 6 Ways to Stop Birds From Landing on Your Fence and Roof

-There are multiple ways to deter birds from landing on your fence and roof.
+There are multiple ways to scare and deter birds from landing on your fence and roof.
 Most of the options below can even be used to deter birds from other areas of your property.

 1. Bird Spikes